 So far, he’s stuck to his plan and has released weekly songs as postcards via his website (and Soundcloud), sharing thoughts and events in his life as carefully-crafted stories in an interminable stream (though fans should be reminded that this weekly Lekman injection will end after 52 weeks but, not to worry, there are still many more weeks’ worth to come yet).
 The tracks get uploaded wherever he might be in the world at the time – one time he’d just spent time snorkelling in the South China Sea (‘Postcard #12′) and another he snuck into the bathroom of a friend’s house where he was staying to record the track on his phone (‘Postcard #19’).
 Giving snapshots into Lekman’s life, you can even feel the seasons changing as the year progresses.

 In between there’s also been a living-room tour in Sweden, alongside his other ongoing projects: he’s working on his fourth studio album (separate to the ‘Postcards Project’) as the follow-up to the 2012’s I Know What Love Isn’t, and in November he will perform Ghostwriting at the Contemporary Arts Center in Cincinnati, United States.
-For this, there’s a possibility he could provide a beat to the soundtrack of your life (see how here), as he acts as a ghostwriter and translates a selection of story submissions into song.
+For this, there’s a possibility he could provide a beat to the soundtrack of your life (update 2017: this is no longer available), as he acts as a ghostwriter and translates a selection of story submissions into song.
 As he notes on his website, ‘The idea behind this is that I believe everyone has an amazing story in them and I want to hold it up to the world, but also to the participant as a mirror, allowing them to get a glimpse of who they are.’

 Weekly date with Jens